-From prepped fresh veggies to pre-cooked turkey to extra seating for guests, shopping at Costco for your Thanksgiving meal will save you a ton of hassle.
-Here are 15 ways to save time and pay less by hosting a Costco Thanksgiving.
+From prepped fresh veggies to extra seating for guests, shopping at Costco for your Thanksgiving meal will save you a ton of hassle.
+Here are all the ways you can save time and pay less by hosting a Costco Thanksgiving.

-1. Serve Frozen Appetizers
+Serve Frozen Appetizers

-In addition to fresh ingredients for cooking, Costco also has an enormous frozen food section that features dozens of pre-cooked appetizers.
+In addition to fresh ingredients for cooking, Costco also has an enormous frozen food section that features a selection of appetizers to heat and serve.
 This way, you can quickly put together some hot bites to keep your guests satiated while you’re busy preparing the main dishes.

-3. Include Some Pre-Cooked Turkey Breasts
+Include Some Pre-Cooked Turkey Breasts

-Even if you plan on cooking a whole turkey, which Costco also sells, having an extra breast or two can ensure you have enough food for the day and plenty of leftovers for sandwiches later.
+Even if you plan on cooking a whole turkey, which Costco also sells, having an extra breast or two can ensure you have plenty of leftovers for sandwiches later.

-4. Serve Alternatives to Turkey
+Serve Alternatives to Turkey

 Load Up on Washed, Prepped Veggies

 Let Costco Do the Mashing